Doral Personal Injury Lawyers

 • The defendant owed you a duty of care.
 All drivers owe other drivers a duty of care to operate their vehicles carefully and responsibly by not speeding, texting and driving, drinking and driving, or acting in any other way that may put other drivers at risk.

-• The defendant’s negligence (or failure to uphold their duty of care) is what caused your injuries.
+• The defendant’s negligence (or failure to uphold their duty of care) caused your injuries.
 Your injuries must be the direct result of the accident.
 You sustained substantial injuries.
 Your injuries must be significant, costly, requiring recovery, life-changing, or permanent to recover compensation.

 If the injured party can prove each of the four elements above, they can establish the at-fault party was negligent.
 To prove each element described above, you need to gather all necessary evidence to support your claim, including: